-To open and start Enscape you have to access it via the User Interface (UI) of the CAD you’ve installed Enscape for.
+Enscape, as a plugin, is accessed and opened via the User Interface (UI) of the CAD you’ve installed Enscape for.

 The following images show the Enscape Toolbar in both the Revit and SketchUp User Interfaces, respectively.

-You will find that the Enscape toolbar has also been adapted in style to confirm to the UI’s of the other supported CAD’s and therefore being almost identical as those shown here.
+You will find that the Enscape toolbar has also been adapted in style to conform to the UI’s of the other supported CADs and therefore the buttons will appear almost identical as those shown here.

-Along with the buttons to launch Enscape, enable its Live Update and Synchronize Views functions, this CAD-side toolbar also provides a way to access core Enscape functions and options without having to start Enscape, such as the License Key activation, Performance options, Language, and Network settings, as well as access to a form to contact Enscape Support if you run into any problems.
+Along with the buttons to launch Enscape, enable its Live Update and Synchronize Views functions, this CAD-side toolbar also provides a way to access core Enscape functions and options without having to start the Enscape Viewport.
+Options, such as the License Key activation, Performance options, Language, and Network settings, as well as access to a form to contact Enscape Support if you run into any problems.

 The Enscape Toolbar in the Revit User Interface